microchip-pic-avr-examples/dspic33ck-curiosity-spi-eeprom-demo/README.md

 ## Summary

-This project demonstrates SPI communication on the dsPIC33CK Curiosity board using MCC-Melody driver code.
+This project demonstrates SPI communication on the dsPIC33CK Curiosity board using the MCC-Melody driver code.
-The demo code writes string into EEPROM and reads it back from EEPROM, then compares transmitted and received string to validate EEPROM write and read.
+The demo code writes a string into EEPROM and reads it back from EEPROM, then compares transmitted and received strings to validate EEPROM write and read.
-This example uses 25AA512 based SPI PIM with a size of 512K bits with 128-byte page size.
+This example uses 25AA512-based SPI PIM with a size of 512K bits and each page with a 128-byte page size.

 ## Related Documentation